-Manual Tooth brush: This is going to be the more economical route and for convince patients can buy in bulk to help remember to replace them at month 3.
-There are now companies, which are reasonable priced, and will send you a new brush every 2-3 months reminding you to throw away your current one and replace.
-The manual tooth brush has all the capabilities of the electric however takes more thoughtful work by the patient.
-Technique is more sensitive and making sure you have the dexterity to accomplish cleaning in all areas is important.
+Manual Toothbrush: This is going to be the more economical route and convince patients can buy in bulk to help them remember to replace them at month 3.
+There are now companies, which are reasonably priced, and will send you a new brush every 2-3 months reminding you to throw away your current one and replace it.
+The manual toothbrush has all the capabilities of the electric however takes more thoughtful work by the patient.
+The technique is more sensitive and making sure you have the dexterity to accomplish cleaning in all areas is important.

 So which one do I use with Orthodontic treatment!?
-In short, as long as you use the methods and techniques we teach you at Burrow and Welchel Orthodontics either type can bring you great results.
-If you are wearing braces we do remind you that this increases the surface area that plaque, food and debris can get lodged and that it is crucial to maintain great oral hygiene.
-I personally recommend what I use, an electric toothbrush, just because it is a bit more consistent and I find that by the toothbrush doing some of the work it can increase efficiency.
-The great news is because the industry is so big we can now get these electric tooth brushes for great prices, as low as $10.
-Next time you’re at your orthodontist office make sure to ask them what they recommend, and if you can’t get an answer maybe just ask them what they use!
+In short, as long as you use the methods and techniques we teach you at Burrow Welchel & Culp Orthodontics either type can bring you great results.
+If you are wearing braces we do remind you that this increases the surface area where plaque, food, and debris can get lodged and that it is crucial to maintain great oral hygiene.
+I personally recommend what I use, an electric toothbrush, just because it is a bit more consistent and I find that the toothbrush doing some of the work can increase efficiency.
+The great news is because the industry is so big we can now get these electric toothbrushes for great prices, as low as $10.
+Next time you’re at your orthodontist’s office make sure to ask them what they recommend, and if you can’t get an answer maybe just ask them what they use!

 Should I get a waterpik?!!
 Check out my next blog post where I discuss the supplemental products you can use with your orthodontic care.